Updates from the field

 What are Kibbutzim?

-Shortly after the attack, news spread about the horrors these once idyllic communities had endured, but what exactly are the Kibbutzim?
+Shortly after the attack, news spread about the horrors suffered by these once idyllic communities, but what exactly are the Kibbutzim?

 The Kibbutzim, which means " communal settlement,' are small peaceful rural communities spread across Israel.
 There are approximately 270 of them throughout the land, each with populations of between 100 and 1,000 residents.